yakovliam-com/EnterpriseDistributionAPI/README.md

-# FadeCloud Distribution API
+# Enterprise Distribution API

-This project is FadeCloud's advanced multi-server distribution API that is implemented in specific projects
+This project is Jacob's advanced multi-server distribution API that is implemented in specific projects

 # How To Commit/Contribute